AlexArcPy/python-for-gis-progression-path/README.md

 ### Python
 At this point, you should be familiar with:
-- installing Python packages using pip
+- installing Python packages using `pip`
 - Python 3 to be able to write code that will be ported later to ArcGIS Pro
 - Python PEP-8 style guide
 - `collections` module data structures such as `defaultdict`, `namedtuple`, `Counter`
 - list and dictionary comprehensions
 - set comprehensions and set theory operations
-- enumerating sequences using built-in `enumerate` function'
+- enumerating sequences using the built-in `enumerate` function
 - writing own functions and handling the arguments
 - lambda functions
 - convenience functions
 - accessing databases using Python
-- working with disk-based database SQLite from Python
+- working with disk-based databases such as `SQLite` from Python
 - using non-Latin characters in the source file and handling Unicode
 - Python exceptions and `try/except` block
 - Python `traceback` module
 - tuple unpacking with function calls
 - sending emails with Python
 - accessing ftp sites with Python
-- running Python files with the cmd and task scheduler
+- running Python files with the `cmd` and a task scheduler
 - zipping folders and files with Python and reading archive files
 - sending SMS using Python and `Twilio`